-- 2 Practical Explorations Pickleball and netball
+- 2 Practical Explorations-Ultimate Frisbee & Netball Position Analysis

-- 1 Connections Task Hybrid sport creation
+- 1 Connections Task- Hybrid Sport Creation

 - 1 Personal Venture

 Practical Exploration (40%)-Evidence Folio and Reflection Connections (30%)- Group Project Folio & Reflection Personal Venture (30%)

 Stage 2 Child Studies

 Students have the opportunity to develop knowledge and understanding of young children through individual, collaborative and practical learning.
 They explore concepts such as the development, needs and rights of children, the value of play, concepts of childhood and families and the roles of parents and caregivers.
 They also consider the importance of behaviour management, child nutrition and the health and wellbeing of children.